 West Ashton follows the procedures set out in the SVVP Allegations against adults Policy.
-If a staff member has concerns about another staff member or volunteer they report this immediately using the procedure described in 'Allegations against adults' flowchart.
+If a staff member has concerns about another adult who works or volunteers at the school, including supply staff, they must report this immediately to the Head teacher who will refer to the Designated Officer for Allegations 9DOFA) using the procedure described in 'Allegations against adults' flowchart.
 Appendix 5.